-Michael R. Smith, age 54, serves as the Vice President and Chief Financial Officer, a position he has held since May 2016.
+Michael R. Smith, age 55, serves as the Vice President and Chief Financial Officer, a position he has held since May 2016.
 Previously, he served as the Vice President of Finance since January 2015.
-Mr. Smith joined the Company originally in 2011 as the Assistant Vice President of Finance until July 2013.
+Mr. Smith joined the Company originally from May 2011 through July 2013 as the Assistant Vice President of Finance.
 He served as Vice President and Controller at CGB Enterprises, Inc. from July 2013 to January 2015.
-Mr. Smith has more than 23 years' experience in the financial industry including 16 years in the insurance industry and holds a CPA and CPCU designation.
+Mr. Smith has more than 23 years' experience in the financial industry, including 16 years in the insurance industry.
 Mr. Smith oversees the Company's Accounting, Actuarial Services, and Policy Services operations.
 Prior to joining the Company, he worked for several insurance organizations including GF&C Holding Company, The Financial Group, Insurall, and Continental National Indemnity.
 Mr. Smith received his B.S.B.A. in Accounting from Xavier University and his M.B.A. in Finance from Xavier University.
-Mr. Smith holds the CPCU designation.
+He holds CPA and CPCU designations.
+Mr. Smith serves on the Board of Directors of Gas & Electric Credit Union, Rock Island, IL.